Top 100 Cool Science Facts for Kids!

 6. Why are Things Different Colors?

 White light is made up of lots of colors.
 In fact, all the colors of the rainbow: red, orange, yellow, green, blue, indigo and violet.
 When white light falls on an object some of it is reflected just like the way a ball bounces off a wall.
 Other colors in the light are absorbed or taken in by the object and not let back out.
 So a red object for instance absorbs all colors except red which is reflected.
 When this red light reaches our eyes we perceive the object as being red.
-Perceive means how our brain interprets or decides on what is out in the world that we experience with our five senses.
+Perceive means how our brain interprets or decides on what is outside our bodies from the information we experience with our five senses.
 These senses are smell, sight, taste, touch and hearing.

 7. What is Sound?